seungecon/seungecon.github.io/_pages/about.md

 I am a tenure-track associate professor of finance at Saïd Business School, Oxford University.
 I work in macroeconomics, finance, and theory, and have a broad interest in geopolitics and geoeconomics.
+I write about geopolitics and global macro for the [Oxford Analytica Daily Brief](https://www.dowjones.com/business-intelligence/risk/products/oxford-analytica-daily-brief/).

 -----